Sale and Use of Campaign Information

 If you believe the sale and use restriction has been violated, you may file a complaint with the FEC.
 Send the Commission a letter explaining why you (the complainant) believe the law may have been violated.
 Describe the specific facts, circumstances and names of the individuals or organizations responsible (the respondents).

 Your complaint should also indicate which allegations are based on personal knowledge and which ones are based on outside sources (for example, newspaper articles).
 The letter must be signed, sworn to and notarized.
-Consult the brochure Filing a Complaint.
+Consult our enforcement web page.

 This publication provides guidance on certain aspects of federal campaign finance law.
 This publication is not intended to replace the law or to change its meaning, nor does this publication create or confer any rights for or on any person or bind the Federal Election Commission (Commission) or the public.
 The reader is encouraged also to consult the Federal Election Campaign Act of 1971, as amended (2 U.S.C.
 431 et seq.), Commission regulations (Title 11 of the Code of Federal Regulations), Commission advisory opinions, and applicable court decisions.
 For further information, please contact: